How To Manage Agency Cash Flow

 Finding a Balance Between Being Risk Averse and Investing in Growth

-For Dan Delmain, he’s been fortunate not to run into any cash flow problems because of always making conscious decisions.
+For Dan Delmain, he’s been fortunate not to run into any cash flow management problems because of always making conscious decisions.
 However, he admits his cautious approach may have kept him focused on the present and not as much on the future.

 “I came into this first entrepreneurial journey very bootstrapped,” Dan explains.
 “I was very conscious of making sure that there was always cash in the bank before I made decisions.
-So we haven't had an issue in terms of cash flow, because we've really focused on making sure that money is there.”
+So we haven't had an issue in terms of cash flow management, because we've really focused on making sure that money is there.”

 However, he warns about be too money-aware, as it can be a double-edged sword that can work against you: